-In the Laurentian Great Lakes, recruitment of Cisco species was historically thought to be fairly regular (Dryer and Beil 1964).
+In the Laurentian Great Lakes, recruitment of Cisco species was historically thought to be fairly regular (i.e., recruitment was evident in most years; Dryer and Beil 1964).
 This view was based on adult Cisco C. artedi collections from 1950-59 and scale-derived age estimates that showed little annual variability in age-4 fish (Dryer and Beil 1964).
-Later work evaluating age-1 Cisco populations (Hoff 2004; Stockwell et al. 2009; Myers et al. 2015) found high inter-annual variation in Lake Superior Cisco recruitment.
-Yule et al. (2008) showed how age underestimation associated with scale-derived ages could lead to an inaccurate understanding of the regularity in Lake Superior Cisco year-class strength.
-Inter-annual variability in Kiyi year-class strength has not been evaluated.
+Later work evaluating age-1 Cisco populations (Hoff 2004; Stockwell et al. 2009; Myers et al. 2015) found high interannual variation in Lake Superior Cisco recruitment.
+Yule et al. (2008) showed how age underestimation associated with scale-derived ages could lead to an inaccurate understanding of the regular production of strong year-classes of Lake Superior Cisco.
+Interannual variability in Kiyi year-class strength has not been evaluated.

-The purpose of this study was to 1) compare Lake Superior Kiyi ages estimated from scales and otoliths, 2) evaluate recruitment variability, and 3) assess the validity of otolith-derived Kiyi ages by comparing age distributions to strong year-classes identified from annual length frequency distributions.
+The purpose of this study was to 1) compare Lake Superior Kiyi ages estimated from scales and otoliths, 2) evaluate recruitment variability, and 3) assess the validity of otolith-derived Kiyi ages by comparing the distribution of age estimates to strong year-classes identified from annual length frequency distributions.

 <A>Methods